rrainn/HeapStash/README.md

 The `retrieveFunction` can either be a standard function, async function, or a function that returns a promise.
 The `id` will be passed into the `retrieveFunction` as the first parameter.
 Although it will use the `idPrefix` for caching purposes, the `idPrefix` will not be attached to the argument passed into the `retrieveFunction`.

 The settings parameter is an optional object that you can pass in with a `internalCacheOnly` property that if set to true, won't call the put or get methods on the plugins.
 The settings object also accepts a `ttl` property to overwrite the default cache TTL with a custom one for that item you are putting in the cache.
+If the `ttl` property is set to `false` the object will never expire and have no `ttl`, overwriting any `ttl` setting on the cache itself.

 This method returns a promise that will resolve with the item with the data when available.